 Further, the elongated timeline may mean you’re mostly paying interest on your loans for the duration of the pay period.

 This may not matter to you since your loans will be forgiven after 20 years, but it’s something to consider nonetheless.

 Here’s the big question everyone is asking: Will paying on your student loans for a full 20 years really benefit you?

-Let’s say Steven borrows $50,000 at 8 percent APR to pursue a Bachelor’s degree in Psychology.
-After completing his program, he settles into a career as a Community Health worker earning close to the national annual mean wage for this profession – $38,180.
+Let’s say Steven borrows $50,000 at 8 percent APR to pursue a Bachelor’s degree in Psychology then earns close to the national annual mean wage as a Community Health worker- $38,180.

 How to Qualify for PAYE

 A complex set of requirements obfuscates what it actually takes to qualify for any type of student loan forgiveness, especially PAYE.
 Here are some basic guidelines that can help you decide if you qualify: